 Some years ago, archivists at Belfast Zoo came across an unusual set of photographs.
-The grainy black and white shots showed two women with a young Sheila the elephant, not in the zoo but in a back yard.
+The grainy black and white pictures showed a pair of women with a young elephant.
+The location was not the zoo but the back yard of a typical Belfast house during the Second World War.

 The elephant looked to be enjoying a drink from a tin bucket at the back door of the house.
-To mark the zoo’s 75th birthday in 2009, the hunt began for the ‘Elephant Angel’.
+To mark Belfast Zoo’s 75th Birthday in 2009, the hunt began for the ‘Elephant Angel’.

 The care provided by our mystery lady is unique to zoo history and we would like to make contact with her family and properly document this gap in our past.